kaleido-io/kaleido-iden3-samples/v2/README.md

 $ npm i
 ```

+### Configure the wallet

+Update the wallet config file `v2/holder/wallet/lib/config.js` to match the values for the target blockchain node and the state contract address.

 ### Initialize the state contract

 Due to a current limitation, the state contract won't function properly, until it has been primed with at least one identity state.